aspose-words/Aspose.Words-Documentation/en/cpp/faq/_index.md

 To buy an Aspose.Words license, you need to go to the [Purchase](https://purchase.aspose.com/buy) page, select the "Aspose.Words" product and the type of license that suits you.
 Then add the license to your cart and follow the Shopping Cart instructions.

-After purchasing, apply for the license as described in the ["Purchased License"](/words/cpp/licensing/#purchased-license) section.
+After purchasing, apply for the license as described in the [Purchased License](/words/cpp/licensing/#purchased-license) section.

-Details on how to install Aspose.Words can be read on the ["Installation"](/words/cpp/installation/) page.
+Details on how to install Aspose.Words can be read on the [Installation](/words/cpp/installation/) page.

 ------

 **Q: How can I get support?**

 Use the free technical support forum.
-For details on how to properly report a problem and what needs to be done before contacting the forum, see the ["Technical Support"](/words/cpp/technical-support/) page.
+For details on how to properly report a problem and what needs to be done before contacting the forum, see the [Technical Support](/words/cpp/technical-support/) page.

 ## Rendering a Document

 {{% alert color="primary" %}}

-You can find more detailed information about rendering in the [“Rendering”](/words/cpp/rendering/) documentation section.
+You can find more detailed information about rendering in the [Rendering](/words/cpp/rendering/) documentation section.

 {{% /alert %}}